Shahin Farhat: Early years

 Shahin Farhat was born on 28 March 1947, in Tehran.
 His father, Gholam Ali Farhat, was a physician, a judge of justice, and a student of Darvish Khan.
 His uncle (Ebrahim Farhat) was also a student of Darvish Khan.
 According to him, his mother knew French well, was considered a member of the Mostofi family, and his family history dates back to Hatef Esfahani, a poet of the Afshari and Zandi eras.

 Shahin Farhat started learning music at the age of four or five, and learned the knowledge of Iranian music from his father, who was his first music teacher.
-He says that one day at the age of seven or eight, when he and his cousin spend the summer in Shemiran, he was influenced by works such as Beethoven's Overture Fidelio, Johannes Brahms' Hungarian dance, Kami Saint-Saens' Dance of the Dead, and part of Symphony No. 94.
-Hayden, who was broadcast on the radio, decided to pursue classical music in earnest.
+He says that one day at the age of seven or eight, when he and his cousin spend the summer in Shemiran, he was influenced by works such as Beethoven's Overture Fidelio, Johannes Brahms' Hungarian dance, Camille Saint-Saëns' Dance of the Dead, and part of Symphony No. 94 by Haydn, which was broadcast on the radio, decided to pursue classical music in earnest.

 He started playing the piano at the age of thirteen.
 He first studied piano with Carmin Osorio, a Spanish musician, and later with Emmanuel Malik Aslanian.
 The first piece he made as a teenager was a string quartet played by his friends, including Mohammad Sarir and Massoud Pourfarrokh performed at a home concert.
 From the age of 16, he composed pieces, some of which were broadcast on the radio at the same time.
 Farhat was also interested in theater as a teenager and acted in several television theaters.
 He completed his secondary education at Amir Atabak School in Tehran, receiving a natural diploma.